The Amazon rainforest has been burning for three weeks. So have the forests of Sumatra and Kalimantan.

 [ FIND OUT HOW YOU CAN HELP US STOP THE FIRE HERE ]

 The eight elephants in the squad were relocated to a safe area where the fire would not reach.
 The elephants are now safe.

-WWF developed an emergency action plan which included the evacuation of the FES team, family and elephants should conditions turn for the worst.
+An emergency action plan was created – which included the evacuation of the FES team, family and elephants should conditions turn for the worst.

 More personnel from our Pekanbaru office was deployed to help fight the ongoing fire.
 Communication and coordination efforts between the field offices and incident sites were heightened as part of the emergency action plan.

-The fire was finally contained in the afternoon thanks to the persistence and collaborative efforts of the mahouts, park authorities, WWF staff and local firefighters.
+The fire was finally contained in the afternoon thanks to the persistence and collaborative efforts which include the mahouts, park authorities, local firefighters and WWF staff.

-Additionally, WWF-Singapore had supported fire-fighting equipment and training for the national park personnel three years ago, which was instrumental in helping to contain the fire emergency.
+Additionally, people in Singapore had donated and supported fire-fighting equipment and training for the national park personnel three years ago, which was helpful in containing the fire emergency.

 The team could now focus their efforts on rewetting the area to put out the remaining fires.